 Conclusion

-Buying a car in California is a big decision that requires careful research, or you could end up with a problematic unit that is expensive to maintain and insure.
+Buying a car in California is a big decision that requires careful research or you could end up with a problematic vehicle that is expensive to maintain and insure.
 More importantly, a California VIN lookup helps you avoid buying a stolen car.

-Now, you don't have to worry about where you can order a VIN check report.
-FAXVIN's California VIN lookup service tells you about how the vehicle was used, all negative incidents, and hidden details that may go unnoticed.
+Now, you do not have to worry about where you can order a VIN history report.
+FAXVIN's California VIN lookup service tells you how the vehicle was used, including all negative incidents and hidden details that may go unnoticed.
 You can be confident that you are getting a good deal on a reliable car that will last a long time.

-And if you still want to buy the car despite getting negative results from the California VIN search, you can use the information to negotiate a lower price.
+And if you still want to buy the car despite receiving unfavorable results from the California VIN search, you can use the information to negotiate a lower price with the seller.

 Frequently Asked Questions